upsun/upsun-sdk-php/docs/Api/DeploymentApi.md

 Get an environment's deployment information

 Retrieve the read-only configuration of an environment's deployment.
 The returned information is everything required to recreate a project's current deployment.
-More specifically, the objects returned by this endpoint contain the configuration derived from the repository's YAML configuration files: `.platform.app.yaml`, `.platform/services.yaml`, and `.platform/routes.yaml`.
+More specifically, the objects returned by this endpoint contain the configuration derived from the repository's YAML configuration file: `.upsun/config.yaml`.
 Additionally, any values deriving from environment variables, the domains attached to a project, project access settings, etc. are included here.
 This endpoint currently returns a list containing a single deployment configuration with an `id` of `current`.
 This may be subject to change in the future.

 ### Example